keras-team/governance/rfcs/20190502-preprocessing-layers.md

 executed end-to-end on an accelerator.

 This means that we need a way to lift the preprocessing part of the model in a tf.data pipeline during model training.
 In `fit`, we can do this automatically.
-In custom training loops, we will expect the user to do it manually.
+In custom training loops, we will expect the user to do it manually (see subsection "Custom training loops").

 We propose the addition of two new methods on the `Model` class: